GaganBehrh/Student_performance_analysis/README.md

 ## Testing/Validator Testing:
 1. Passed the code througha PEP8 linter and confirmed there are no problems
 2. Tested in local terminal and Code insitute Heroku terminal

+Testing of User Stories:
+##
+1. As a user, I would like to be able to get a clear message about the kind of analysis i will be performing and what are my options
+   Pass: There is a clear welcome message in the beginning of the program along with the options of different functionalities to perform
+2. As a user, I would like to see the entries from the worksheet on the terminal
+   Pass: Option1 makes it possible
+3. As a user, I would like to know the total of each student
+   Pass: Option2 makes it possible
+4. As a user, I would like to the student with maximum percentage and his/her respective grade
+   Pass: Option2 makes it possibleh
+5. As a user, I would like to be able to enter the data entries and update the worksheet
+   Pass: Option3 makes it possible

 ## Deployment:
 This project was deployed using Code Institite's mock terminal for Heroku